Alejandro Omar Blenkmann

 PSY4320 - Research methods in cognitive neuroscience Part II

-2007 Biomedical Engineer (with honours), Favaloro University, Buenos Aires, Argentina.
+2007 Biomedical Engineer (with honors), Favaloro University, Buenos Aires, Argentina

-2004 Bachelor in Engineering (with honours), Favaloro University, Buenos Aires, Argentina.
+2004 Bachelor in Engineering (with honors), Favaloro University, Buenos Aires, Argentina

-2015 – present Postdoctoral fellow, Department of Psychology, University of Oslo, Norway
+2015 – 2019 Postdoctoral fellow, Department of Psychology, University of Oslo, Norway

 2014 – 2015 Researcher, IBCN, UBA-CONICET, Argentina